sandstorm/typescript-react-app-kickstart-guide/README.md

 ## Editor
 We recommend to use [VSCode](https://code.visualstudio.com/) as editor.
 Install the following Extensions:
-* `TSLint` -> linting support directly in editor
+* `TSLint` -> linting support directly in editor ([marketplace](https://marketplace.visualstudio.com/items?itemName=eg2.tslint))
-* `Project Snippets` -> enables you to use the code snippets located in `.vscode/snippets`.

-To use a snippet just type `store` and select the `[Sandstorm] Create a new Redux store.` snippet.
+* `Type safe React & Redux Snippets in TypeScript` -> Snippets for boilerplate code as shown in Cookbook ([marketplace](https://marketplace.visualstudio.com/items?itemName=Sandstorm.vscode-awesome-ts-react-redux-snippets))

 ## Cookbook
 In the cookbook you will find skeletons for important modules.
-These skeletons are also available for VSCode as snippets users when the `Project Snippets` extension is installed (see above).
+These skeletons are also available for VSCode as snippets [here](https://marketplace.visualstudio.com/items?itemName=Sandstorm.vscode-awesome-ts-react-redux-snippets).

 ### *.tsx
 * `component` - [Sandstorm] Type safe PureComponent.